 I am so done with the suffering.
 How bad does it have to get until we wake up?

 This is not about women being better or blaming men.
-We are all broken.
-We are all suffering.
-We all feel the pain of separation.
-We are all yearning to be whole.
-We are all tainted by the stains of neo-liberal patriarchy, disconnecting us from nature and spirituality.
+We are all tainted by the stains of patriarchal dominator systems, disconnecting us from nature and spirituality.

 The next big step forward – because it is a step forward, everything else is simply heading towards more destruction – has to be taken by the women.
 But we have to be courageous and clear with our intentions.
 And truthful.

-If we can get our juicy butts off of our cushy comfort zones.
+If we can get out of our cushy comfort zones.

-And actually speak up.
-Not by complaining and whingeing but speaking up with clarity and fierce grace so that the men can actually understand what we’re saying.
+And actually speak up with clarity and fierce grace, so that the men can understand what we’re saying.